Forward Operating Base Salerno: 19 August 2008 attack

-2009 Regional Volatility
+2009 regional volatility

 FOB Salerno continued to receive a large amount or mortar and rocket fire through the summer of 2009.
 In one incident, a rocket detonated over the Base Defense Operations Center and a number of personnel was struck by shrapnel, but there were no significant injuries.
 Months later, another rocket landed near a vehicle checkpoint occupied by Task Force Yukon (4th Brigade Combat Team, 25th Infantry Division) security personnel, which led to armed Kiowas being scrambled to search for enemy combatants in the area.

 On 13 May 2009 there was a green on blue attack when AAF detonated a VBIED in the FOB Salerno Local National parking lot just outside of FOB Salerno facilities killing and wounding FOB Salerno Local National workers and families attempting to use medical resources on the installation.
 US forces and local nationals working with U.S. and Coalition Forces supporting everyday operations were targeted.

 On 30 December 2009 FOB Chapman, another nearby installation was attacked by a suicide bomber who was involved with the CIA as an undercover agent infiltrating Al Qaeda.
-The double agent wasn’t properly searched by base security as he was allowed into the base and detonated his explosives while meeting with the CIA Station Chief and other personnel.
+The double agent was not properly searched by base security as he was allowed into the base and detonated his explosives while meeting with the CIA Station Chief and other personnel.
 Seven CIA operatives were killed, making this attack the deadliest for the agency since the 1983 United States embassy bombing.

-August 2010 Attack
+August 2010 attack

 FOB Salerno was once again attacked by a group of Taliban on 28 August 2010.
 The attack started around 0400 with small arms and mortar fire.
 In addition, suicide bombers participated in the attack.
 As the attack commenced, some of the insurgents were able to penetrate inside the base and attempted to detonate themselves, but were stopped by coalition forces.
 Afghan forces also detained five insurgents and destroyed a recoil-less rifle at the scene.
 After the failed assault, NATO forces conducted an airstrike on a car occupied by 4 Haqqani Network fighters in the area.